shannon112/VFXolo/project1_hdrImage/README.md

 Using online tranformation website: ```https://www.iloveimg.com/zh-tw/resize-image/resize-jpg```

 #### 3. Alignment (MTB + Image Pyramid + Offset Search)
+The method is based on a pyramid of median threshold bitmaps, which are aligned using bitwise shift and differencing operations.
 function name: ```Alignment```
 input: unaligned images
 output: aligned images